FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-asn.md

 The default value is `false`.

 ### remove-params
-The `remove-params` property defines whether the resetting request should only contain a search with the current search query or if it should keep the current parameters like `products-per-page` and `sort` and only remove those parameters that were applied by the ASN (recognizable by the `filter*` prefix).
+Setting this attribute removes all parameters (except the search query) from the resetting request.
+When not set, only parameters that were applied by the ASN (recognizable by the `filter*` prefix) are removed.
+Other parameters like `products-per-page`, `sort` and custom parameters will be unaffected.
 The default value is `false`.

 ### keep-category-path